Kick off the new tax year with 50% off our Ltd company accountancy packages!

 Secondly, removing the monetary cost from obtaining an airline ticket meant AAirpass owners saw their flights as essentially optional – akin to a dinner reservation.
 They would book multiple tickets for a weekend getaway and take the flight to the destination with the best weather forecast.
 This resulted in lost revenue for American, which couldn’t resell the empty seats.

 Thirdly, and most ludicrously, AAirpass holders accrued air miles on all their free flights, meaning many holders held air mile balances in excess of most bank balances, and would use those miles with American’s partner businesses – and American would have to foot the bill.

-All of this was well within the Terms and Conditions of the original AAirpass purchase, and spelled a massive headache for American Airlines’ bottom line.
+All of this was well within the terms and conditions of the original AAirpass purchase, and created a massive headache for American Airlines’ bottom line.

 To address these huge losses, American put together the ominously-named Revenue Integrity Team, whose job was to investigate AAirpass holders and cancel the tickets of those found to be acting fraudulently.